 A child custody dispute is frequently one aspect of a divorce, but what happens when there’s a child custody dispute and the parents have never been married?

 Unmarried parents have many of the same custody concerns that married parents have, but the courts handle the concerns of unmarried parents just a bit differently.
+This is where an Oceanside child custody attorney can help.

 WHAT IS A CALIFORNIA COURT’S TOP PRIORITY IN A CUSTODY CASE?